hugokwok0119/DSCI_522_Group37/README.md

   - Authors:  Sameel Syed, Hoi Hin Kwok, Lavanya Gupta & Yusheng Li

-This is the group 37 data analysis project for DSCI 522 (Data Science workflows); as the part of requirements in a course in the Master of Data Science program at the University of British Columbia.
+This project is made as the Group Project for group 37 as the data analysis project for DSCI 522 (Data Science Workflows); as the part of requirements in a course in the Master of Data Science program at the University of British Columbia.

 ## About